Limitations to Soundex Coding

 • Family names that are totally unrelated to each other can have the same Soundex code.
 This occurs most often with short names or names with a high percentage of vowels (i.e. names with less than three phonetic sounds, or a Soundex code that contains zeros).
 For example, Smith (S-530) shares the same Soundex code with such diverse family names as Saint, Sand, Schmid, Snead and Sunday.

 • Soundex also has trouble discriminating long English names (i.e. names with more than 3 phonetic sounds) or names with non-English phonetic sounds.
 For example, the Russell soundex coding system does not work well on Slavic or Yiddish family names.
 The Jewish Genealogical Society has developed a refined system that is more independent of ethnic considerations.
 This system was designed by Randy Daitch and Gary Mokotoff and is known as the Daitch-Mokotoff Soundex system.
 It is more complicated than the Russell Soundex system because it can handle more phonetic sounds and because it is based on a six-digit Soundex code.
-The U.S. National Archives and Records Administration, however, continue to use the Russell Soundex system.
+Steve Morris has a calculator to handle both standard American Soundex and the Daitch-Mokotoff Soundex system.